ssenmosip/mosip-temp-documentation/Device-Integration-Specifications.md

 ***
  Use the JavaFx provided print functionality to interact with printer directly from UI layer.
 No additional interface is required. javafx.scene.web.WebView.getEngine().print(PrinterJob)

-### Web Camera:
-***

-**Interface:IMosipWebcamService**
-1. public boolean connect(int width, int height)
-   It is used to open the connection with web camera with the specified resolution provided in the input.

-2. public BufferedImage captureImage()
-   It captures the image from webcam and returns it.
-If the web camera is closed or has been already disposed by JVM, it returns null.

-3. public void close()
-   It close the connection opened with Web camera device.

-**Abstract Class:**  MosipWebcamServiceImpl

 ### GPS:
 ***